ayinfly/cse15l-lab-reports/lab1.md

 ## Remotely Connecting
 * In order to remotely connect to a school server, you must first grab your cse15l username at [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php)
-* After that open visual code and open the terminal (which can be opened with ctrl + ~ on mac)
+* After that open visual code and open the terminal from within VScode (ctrl + ~ on mac)
-* You should enter ssh cs15lsp23##@ieng6.ucsd.edu where the hashtags are replaced by your unique 2 letter code
+* You should enter ssh cs15lsp23##@ieng6.ucsd.edu where the hashtags are replaced by your unique 2 letter code to login to the remote server
 * Now you will be prompted for your password which you should type in
 * Your password will not show when your are in the progress of typing, but that is perfectly normal
 * When you have finished logging into the server, you should reach a screen that looks a little like this: